micro-os-plus/micro-test-plus-xpack/README.md

 - modern C++ code (this was also the reason to raise the bar to C++ 20 for the entire µOS++ project)
-- macro free (while preserving the nice feature of being able to report the line number for failed tests)
+- macro free (while preserving the nice feature of being able to report the file name and line number for failed tests)
 - expectations, assumptions, exceptions
 - test cases, test suites
 - automatic test suites registration